 Most classical roguelikes have hundreds of monsters and items.
 Because of Randomness, you do not always find all of them in each game.
 This may be linked with the fact that roguelikes have only ASCII graphics --- after all, to add the new monster to an ASCII game, you just have to type its name and stats in some kind of a data file, and implement its special properties (if any).
 Also, often the roguelikes increase replayability by allowing the player to choose their race, class and maybe some other properties at the beginning of the game.
 The gameplay might be different with another race or class.

 The game interacts with players by writing lots of messages to them, for example You hit the kobold.
 The kobold hits you..

 Roguelikes are generally designed to be played by a single player (but there are exceptions, eg Tangaria).
 This does not mean that multiple players playing on the same game never interact --- they can share Bones files and Highscore lists (X).
 Of course, some people do experiment with full multiplayer features.
 However, since the roguelikes are turn-based, and turns pass quickly, this is hard to do.

 In almost all roguelikes the player controls a single character, not a party.
 However, often it is possible for this character to have friends and servants.

-Permadeath is a very important feature.
+Being designed for permadeath is a very important feature.
 Whatever bad happens in the game, it has happened, and you cannot reload it to the previous state.
 While Permadeath itself takes only one point in this list, many other points are strongly dependent on Permadeath.